FLOATING IMAGES /

 This exhibition aims to show drawings as a work in progress on several fronts, with fragmented and reconstructed images, like a combinatorial process.
 It focuses on fragments of memories, exhibited in order to let the visitors reconstruct them through their own vision and language.
 Between “Eden” and “The end”, the language rebuilds and deconstructs itself.

-"I DON'T REMEMBER" / solo exhibition / Sanatorium Gallery, Istanbul / March 2012.
+Solo exhibition / Sanatorium Gallery, Istanbul / March 2012.

 For her exhibition at Sanatorium, Luz Blanco suggests a series of works of art that are orchestrated around the following sentence: